NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 The present rules of C++ allow a number of cases where the addresses of two object instances are equal.
 This involves subobjects: base classes can have the same address as the derived class.
 The first member subobject often has the address of the containing class.
 And for standard layout types, empty base classes will have the same address as the first member, which will have the same address as the containing class.

-Despite all of this, there is one inviolate rule with subobject layout: for any two distinct objects of the same type `T`, they will have *different addresses*.
-Because of this rule, an empty type can grant itself state by using its `this` pointer as a unique identifier, with the state being stored and accessed externally to the object instance.
+Despite all of this, there is one inviolate rule with subobject layout: for any two distinct objects of the same type `T`, they will have *different addresses*.[^2] Because of this rule, an empty type can grant itself state by using its `this` pointer as a unique identifier, with the state being stored and accessed externally to the object instance.

+[^2]: Note that this is not an inviolate rule of C++ itself.
+You can nest an object within itself manually, by creating aligned storage as the first member subobject of a type, then constructing an object of that same type within the storage.
+But we're talking only about objects created with non-dynamic storage duration.

 However, in order to make a subobject zero sized, in order for it to not affect the layout of its containing type, we have to accept that the pointer value could alias with another object.
 And therefore, the address of one instance of a type could alias with the address of another instance of the same type.
-If the type were written to use external state based on its `this` pointer (or if code using that type were written expecting it), then we would break that expectation and therefore potentially that code.
+If the type were written to use external state based on its `this` pointer (or if code using that type were written expecting it), then we would break that expectation and therefore potentially that code.[^3]

+[^3]: Of course, we could also break that expectation by using "nested within" gymnastics.
+But we're trying to prevent breaking existing code by accident.

 As such, blindly applying `zero_sized` to any empty layout type could have unpleasant consequences.
 Various alternatives were considered to solve this problem; the solution proposed here is the last one presented, and is implemented in the [design section above](#design).